howardpchen/ink2md/README.md

 editing `/etc/pdf2md-monitor/config.json` and `/etc/pdf2md-monitor/env`).
 It
 also creates `/etc/pdf2md-monitor/credentials/client_secrets.json` as a placeholder—replace it with your real Google Drive OAuth client JSON before continuing.
+The installer generates an SSH deploy key at `/etc/pdf2md-monitor/ssh/id_ed25519` and seeds the `known_hosts` file based on the configured repository URL; copy the printed public key into your Git host before starting the service.
 The service is already enabled and running; after you finish editing those files apply the changes with:

 ```bash
 sudo systemctl daemon-reload